|Nutritional Guidelines (per serving)|

-Toss well using a small spatula and then cook over medium to medium-high heat until the TVP is browned and the mushrooms are tender about 4 to 5 minutes.
+Toss well using a small spatula and then cook over medium to medium-high heat until TVP is browned and mushrooms are tender, about 4 to 5 minutes.

-Add the packet of chili seasoning and cook an additional 1 minute over medium heat.
+Add packet of chili seasoning and cook an additional 1 minute over medium heat.

-Add the salsa, refried beans, tomatoes, black beans, and cheese.
+Add salsa, refried beans, fire-roasted tomatoes, black beans, and cheddar cheese (if using).
 Stir well to combine while cooking over medium heat.